apurba-biswas/apurba-biswas.github.io/_portfolio/DLO3.md

 _Atmospheric models used to simulate the distribution of ozone typically do not reproduce the observed long-term trend in tropospheric ozone.
 Furthermore, these models tend to overestimate summertime surface ozone abundances in the United States._ [1]

+### Data

 ### The model

 Being inspired by Shi et al, [2] Tai-long devised a Recurrent U-Net model, to capture spatial and temporal variation in ozone concentrations over the US.
-The hybrid model consists of stacked CNNs and LSTMs.
+The hybrid model consists of stacked CNNs and LSTMs, to learn spatial correlations and dynamics respectively.
+Use of skip-connections preserves higher-level features of the model.

 ![](../images/model_schematic.png)